mellowc0de/Bash_scripts/README.md

 # Bash_scripts

-Author:         Adam Ray Alcala \n
+Author:         Adam Ray Alcala
 Date Created:   2023
 Last Modified:  xx/xx/xxxx

 Description:    Bash scripting repository

 Usage:          This will be used as a go to repo for other use cases and projects

+Author | Date Created | Last Modified